Supreme Court of Hong Kong: Appeals

 For almost 70 years after establishment of the court, there was no Court of Appeal in Hong Kong.
-Appeals were either by way or re-hearing or direct to the Judicial Committee of the Privy Council.
+Appeals were either by way of re-hearing or made directly to the Judicial Committee of the Privy Council.
 From 1913, appeals were heard by a Full Court made up of 3 judges.
 From 1913 to 1943, a judge of the British Supreme Court for China in Shanghai was eligible to sit on the Full Court.
 In the 1910s and 1920s, a Shanghai judge would regularly travel to Hong Kong to sit on the Full Court.
 Sir Havilland de Sausmarez, a judge of the Shanghai court, was the President of the Full Court from 1910 to 1920.
 From 1926 to 1941, a judge of the Hong Kong Supreme Court also sat on the full court of the British Supreme Court for China.

 The Court of Appeal was established in 1976.
 Appeals from the Court of Appeal and Full Court and, certain criminal appeals from the High Court, lay to the Judicial Committee of the Privy Council in the United Kingdom.
 In order to appeal to the Privy Council, leave to appeal was required either from the court appealed from or the Privy Council.